bbauska/Coursera-Bootstrap/readme.md

 to leverage the JavaScript-based components.

-Bootstrap takes this one step further, and then looking at the picture Bootstrap\'s approach is to take the sumo wrestler and then put him into a box.
+Bootstrap takes this one step further, and then looking at the picture Bootstrap&apos;s approach is to take the sumo wrestler and then put him into a box.

 Essentially standing for packaging your JavaScript plugins into a